a wonderful day to think about how to get even.

 “And don’t say, ‘Now I can pay them back for what they have done to me!
 I’ll get even with them!’”
 Proverbs 24:29 NLT

-We all know the Bible is very clear that revenge is not acceptable to God.
+We all know, from reading the Bible, that revenge is not a reaction that is expected of us.
 When someone wrongs us, we are not to repay wrong with wrong.
-No pay backs.

 And then there are people who are doing nice things for you specifically: co-workers, neighbors, friends and family.

 If we think about it, we could probably spend a lot of time thinking of ways to “get even.”
 We all need to sit down and make a list of all the various people we know who give so much of themselves to us and to other people.

 And then we need to get started “getting even.”